daltyboy11/SwiftyGames/CONTRIBUTING.md

 # Contributing Guide

-## Game.swift
+## The Game Protocol

-This is the protocol your game must adopt to be used by the arcade.
+`Game` is the protocol your game must adopt to be used by the arcade.

 ```swift
 protocol Game: InputReceivable, TerminalDisplayable {